 On April 7, 2018, following the MDEQ release of water quality data, the State of Michigan announced the discontinued resource of bottled water for Flint residents.
 Bottled water, supplied with state fund, is NO longer available.
 At this point any bottled water coming into the community is from donations only.
-There is no consistent source for bottled water in Flint.

 Filters and Testing Kits

-In addition to state PODS, community organizations have established three help centers that are open to all residents.
+Community organizations have established three help centers that are open to all residents.
 Click HERE for more information on the Help Centers.

 You can boil filtered water for cooking and other needs.